powergun/real_world_rust/README.md

 `use lib_rw_rust::algorithms::iteration::filter::*;`

-in the executable's source file.
+in the executable source file. see: `bin/echo.rs`

 build the lib target using: